A Letter from Randy Hartnell

 I’m confident you will find no purveyor more passionate about his product or more committed to your satisfaction.

-When you choose sustainably harvested wild salmon, you are choosing much more than just a fine meal.
+When you choose sustainably harvested wild salmon and seafood, you are choosing much more than just a fine meal.

-You are promoting your health, the health of coastal fishing communities, the environment, and the precious wild salmon it sustains.
+You are promoting your health and that of coastal fishing communities, while helping to protect the ocean environment and the precious wild seafood it sustains.

 In short, you really are making a vital choice!